jonnytaylor1/Test/README.md

-# Full Stack Web Application - MERN stack (Still Completing)
+# Location Based Chat Application (COVID) - MERN stack (Still Completing)

 ## About

-This location based chat application was designed to help isolated individuals get help from local people during the covid pandemic.
+This application was designed to help isolated individuals get help from local people during the covid pandemic.
 The application has been developed using React, NodeJS(Express), MongoDB, SocketIO, and Mapbox.
 The instant messenger system and home page still need to be implemented.

 **See Gifs below for demonstration**